 All contributors to SMEEF will be subject to appropriate checks which may include checks on publicly available information including:

-These checks will be proportionate to the donor and a report will be prepared and put to the Ethical Contributions Board (ECB) for recommendation.
+These checks will be proportionate and a report will be prepared and put to the Ethical Contributions Board (ECB) for recommendation.
 This will then be signed off by the Steering Group and the relevant financial authority within NatureScot.

 SMEEF reserves the right to refuse contributions or terminate partnerships where the activities of the organisation or individual conflict with our goal of achieving lasting positive change for marine and coastal habitats and species in Scotland.

 By contributing to SMEEF the business will need to declare that they: